Calculus revision

 Practise applications

 Calculus questions often involve tangents, normals, stationary points, kinematics, areas under curves or differential equations.
 Each application has its own routine.
+A related next step is my How to develop exam-ready problem solving skills for A Level Maths guide.

 Write methods clearly

 Small notation errors can cause confusion.
 Students should use correct derivative and integral notation and include constants of integration where needed.
+A related next step is my How to master problem solving and method selection for A Level Maths guide.

 Review mistakes carefully